rongi/klaster/README.md

 ## Functional way to create adapters

 But does list of items really belong to the `Activity`?
 Can I achieve better separation of concerns using this library?
-Yes, and here is an example of how it can be done in a clean and beautiful functional way without using inheritance.
+Yes, and here is an example of how it can be done in a clean and beautiful functional way without subclassing.

 The function defined below, `createAdapter()`, creates an adapter backed by a simple `List` of items.
 This function returns two things: